 Can the emotionally reactive stage be prevented or minimized?

 It's hard to say if the reactive stage can be completely prevented.
-I suspect that if you begin taking a new flower essence very minimally, such as once a day and also keeping the essences to a minimum (taking one or two instead of six or seven at once), it might very well be possible to minimize any sudden release of emotion.
+I suspect that if you begin taking a new flower essence very minimally, such as once a day and also keeping the essences to a minimum (taking one or two instead of six or seven at once), it might very well be possible to minimize any sudden release of emotion associated with the healing crisis.
 I don't know that this is true as far as my personal experience, and I don't find any documentation that this is the case, but it certainly seems like a real possibility.

 Bear suggested that you may be able to shorten the reactive phase by increasing how often you take your remedy.
 I think we’d have to assume that this is going to increase the intensity of the reaction, however.